digirati-co-uk/digital-preservation-docs/sequence-diagrams/create-deposit-with-notes.md

 ## Notes

 1. This user might be an external depositor.
 Or perhaps an external depositor has already been assigned a deposit to work in?
+The user might never explicitly choose the Fedora preservation path, it might be chosen for them based on workflow.
+Or it's not the job of the uploader of the files to decide where the object goes in the repository.
 2. This identifier is for the job/deposit/working-set-of-files; it is not the EMu id nor is it necessarily the last path element of the eventual location of the Archival Group in Fedora.
 TBC - if you later export a digital object from Preservation, is it the same row?
 Is it the same deposit?
 No, it's a new row with a new ID.
 So this DB row represents the working set of files for a deposit.
 See [Pull from Repository](pull-from-repository.md)
 3. Here we adopt a convention for file layout, with METS in the root and an `/objects` or `/contents` folder for the files.
 We have to allow for the possibility that the deposit already has a METS file that we didn't make.
 4. See [deposits.sql](../schema/deposits.sql.md).
 There is no structure to our deposits, they are not arranged hierarchically UNLIKE their eventual homes in the repository.
 They are more like JOBS - you would find them by date, who owns them etc - not location.
 They are all in the same "place".